philipturner/ar-multipendulum/README.md

 Some of the latest iPhones and iPads have a built-in LiDAR scanner, which allows a device to understand the 3D shape of its surroundings.
 On these devices, this app uses the scanner to more realistically render the user's surroundings and reconstruct the 3D position of their hand.

+This app is available for free on the [App Store](https://apps.apple.com/us/app/ar-multipendulum/id1583322801).
+A browser version of the multi-pendulum simulation can be accessed [here](https://github.com/philipturner/multipendulum).

 This repository contains source code created during [this](https://github.com/philipturner/scene-color-reconstruction) research on scene color reconstruction.
 This source code uses the term "mixed reality" (MR) to differentiate code that generates the handheld experience from code that generates the headset experience.
 This term is a synonym for augmented reality often used to describe AR headset experiences.

-A browser version of the multi-pendulum simulation can be accessed [here](https://github.com/philipturner/multipendulum).